Brian-Zavala/flappy-bird-python/README.md

 # Flappy Bird Python

-A modern take on the classic Flappy Bird game built with Python and Pygame with a family joke thrown in (I had to make the kids laugh).
+The classic Flappy Bird game built with Python and Pygame with a family joke thrown in (I had to make the kids laugh).
 Features smooth gameplay(60 fps), dynamic themes(day & dark), and web deployment support.

 ## Features